Azure/azure-sdk/docs/android/design.md

 {% include requirement/MUST id="android-client-mobile-consistency" %} be consistent with other mobile platforms in feature support (for example, iOS).

+### Service clients

-### Client interface
+#### Client naming

-{% include requirement/MUST id="android-service-client-naming" %} name service client types with the _Client_ suffix (for example, `ConfigurationClient`).
+{% include requirement/MUST id="android-client-naming" %} name service client types with the _Client_ suffix (for example, `ConfigurationClient`).
+More than one service client may be offered for a single service.
+For example, a client for the storage service's Blob feature should be named `StorageBlobClient`.

+{% include requirement/MUST id="android-async-client-name" %} offer an async service client named `<Service>[<Feature>]AsyncClient`, as async is the most common paradigm on Android.

+{% include requirement/MUST id="android-sync-client-name" %} offer a sync service client named `<ServiceName>Client`.

-{% include requirement/MUST id="android-client-location" %} place service client types that the consumer is most likely to interact with in the root package of the client library (for example, `com.azure.android.messaging.servicebus`).
+{% include requirement/MUST id="android-client-location" %} place service client types that the consumer is most likely to interact with in the root package of the client library (for example, `com.azure.storage.blob`).
 Specialized service clients should be placed in subpackages.

-{% include requirement/MUST id="android-async-client-name" %} offer an async service client named `<Service>[<Feature>]AsyncClient`, as async is the most common paradigm on Android.
-More than one service client may be offered for a single service.
-For example, a client for the storage service's Blob feature should be named `StorageBlobAsyncClient`.
+{% include requirement/MUST id="android-client-verb-prefix" %} standardize verb prefixes within a set of client libraries for a service.

+We speak about using the client library in a cross-language manner within outbound materials such as documentation, blogs, and public speaking.

+#### Client initialization

 {% include requirement/MUST id="android-client-constructor-minimal" %} allow the consumer to construct a service client with the minimal information needed to connect and authenticate to the service.

-{% include requirement/MUST id="android-service-client-builder" %} offer a fluent builder API for constructing service clients, said builder must be an inner class within the service client class it will instantiate.
+{% include requirement/MUST id="android-client-builder" %} offer a fluent builder API for constructing service clients, said builder must be an inner class within the service client class it will instantiate.

-{% include requirement/MUST id="android-service-client-immutability" %} ensure that all service client classes are immutable upon instantiation.
+{% include requirement/MUST id="android-client-immutability" %} ensure that all service client classes are immutable upon instantiation.

-{% include requirement/MUSTNOT id="android-service-client-constructors" %} provide any `public` or `protected` constructors in the service client, except where necessary to support mock testing.
+{% include requirement/MUSTNOT id="android-client-constructors" %} provide any `public` or `protected` constructors in the service client, except where necessary to support mock testing.
 Keep visibility to a minimum.

 {% include requirement/MUSTNOT id="android-client-no-static-constructors" %} provide static methods to initialize a client.

+#### Async clients

 {% include requirement/MUSTNOT id="android-async-framework" %} use a third-party library to provide an async API.

+{% include requirement/MUSTNOT id="android-async-suffix" %} use the suffix `Async` in methods that do operations asynchronously.
+Let the fact the user has an instance of an 'async client' provide this context.

+{% include requirement/MUSTNOT id="android-async-multiple-methods" %} provide multiple asynchronous methods for a single REST endpoint, unless to provide overloaded methods to enable alternative or optional method parameters.

 {% include requirement/MUSTNOT id="android-async-use-azure-core" %} write custom APIs for streaming or async operations.
-Make use of the existing functionality offered in the Azure Core library.
-Discuss proposed changes to the Azure Core library with the [Architecture Board].
+Make use of the existing functionality offered in the Azure core library.
+Discuss proposed changes to the Azure core library with the [Architecture Board].

-{% include requirement/MUST id="android-client-verb-prefix" %} standardize verb prefixes within a set of client libraries for a service.

-We speak about using the client library in a cross-language manner within outbound materials such as documentation, blogs, and public speaking.
+{% include requirement/MUSTNOT id="android-async-no-blocking" %} include blocking calls inside async client library code.

-### Client options
+#### Client options

 Client constructors, and some client methods, accept options to customize the client or to customize how the method will be executed.

 {% include requirement/MUST id="android-options-object" %} provide an immutable class named with the suffix `Options` to allow for customization of the client / method call.
 This class should have a constructor that accepts all possible options for the client / method call as optional parameters.

+{% include requirement/MUST id="android-options-classes-extend" %} make `Options` objects extend from Azure Core's `ClientOptions` for clients and `RequestOptions` for method calls.

 {% include requirement/MUST id="android-options-parameter" %} accept an `Options` object as a single parameter named `options` in the client constructor or method signature, rather than accepting individual options as separate parameters.

 {% include requirement/MUST id="android-options-types" %} use rich types where possible for options.
 For example, use the `Date` type for dates.
 When not possible, name the option with a suffix to express the expected type.
 If the expected type is a unit, the suffix should follow the format `In<Unit>`.
 Unit should be `ms` for milliseconds, and otherwise the name of the unit.
 Examples include `timeoutInMs` and `delayInSeconds`.

-### Client models
+#### Client models

 Models are classes that consumers use to provide required information into client library methods.
 These classes typically represent the domain model, or options classes that must be configured before the request can be made.